stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 \#stratapp is sector, geography, culture and size agnostic.

-\#stratapp suits organizations from 5 to 500,000 employees.
+\#stratapp suits most organizations from 5 to 500,000 employees.

 ## what is the referral model?

-We offer two tiers:
+We offer two types of referral partner:

-* **referral partner** (which can be anyone) - 10% of SaaS fees for 18 months
+* **referral partner** (which can be anyone, including end users of existing clients) - 10% of SaaS fees for the first 18 months on clients they referrer
-* **business partner** (by invitation) - 10% of SaaS fees for life, plus 10% for life from the clients of active business partners they introduce below them, capped to one layer down
+* **business partner** (by invitation) - 10% of SaaS fees for life whilst active, plus 10% for life from the clients of business partners they introduce, capped to one layer down

 We are also working on an equity partner program, which you can read about [here](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").